-Assistive Technology Equipment and Software
+Assistive Technology Accommodations

 NVDA is a free screen reader that makes the text on a computer screen accessible to individuals who are blind or have visual impairments.
 The text is read aloud by a computerized voice, and users are able to navigate around their screen with keyboard commands or a mouse.

 Speechify is a text-to-speech software that gives users audio access to digital content.
 The StAAR Center has licenses for students who qualify for this assistive technology.

 Livescribe smartpen is a pen with a built-in camera and microphone that captures everything written by the pen and spoken near the pen at the same time.
 It can be used with Livescribe Paper, which comes in varying notebooks and sizes.